Kaziranga National Park: Ecotourism

-Authorised guides of the forest department accompany all travelers inside the park.
-Mahout-guided elephant rides and Jeep or other 4WD vehicles rides are booked in advance.
-Starting from the Park Administrative Centre at Kohora, these rides can follow the three motorable trails under the jurisdiction of three ranges—Kohora, Bagori, and Agaratoli.
-These trails are open for light vehicles from November to April.
-Visitors willing to view wild life by motorcars are guided through these roads by the staff of this department.
-Visitors are allowed to take their own vehicles when accompanied by guides.

-Buses owned by Assam State Transport Corporation and private agencies between Guwahati, Tezpur, and Upper Assam stop at the main gate of Kaziranga on NH 37 at Kohora.
-The nearest town is Bokakhat, Golaghat situated at 23 km and 65 km away.
-Major cities near the park are Guwahati, Dimapur and Jorhat.
-Furkating 75 km, which is under the supervision of Northeast Frontier Railway, is the nearest railway station.
-Jorhat Airport at Rowriah (97 km away), Tezpur Airport at Salonibari (100 km away), Dimapur Airport 172 km and Lokpriya Gopinath Bordoloi International Airport in Guwahati (217 km away) are the nearby airports.
-Transportation is also available from Guwahati to Kaziranga National Park and other places in Assam and Nagaland.

 Controversy

 In 2017, Kaziranga came under severe criticism after a BBC News documentary revealed a hardliner strategy to conservation, reporting the killing of 20 people a year in the name of rhino conservation.
 As a consequence of this reporting, BBC News was banned from filming in protected areas in India for 5 years.
 While several news reports claimed that BBC had apologized for the documentary, the BBC stood by its report, with its director general, Tony Hall, writing in a letter to Survival International that "the letter 'in no way constitutes an apology for our journalism.
 As a response to the report, researchers in India have provided more nuanced understanding of the matter, calling out BBC for the carelessness of its journalism, but also pointing to the problems of conservation in Kaziranga and questioning whether shoot-at-sight has been a useful conservation strategy at all.